howardziyuantang/perfect-circle-bot/README.md

 bot that beats the viral perfect circle game - https://neal.fun/perfect-circle/

-because again the game made me feel bad
+because the game made me feel incompetent :(

 take a look at the divine circle :)